-Commerce City is working with the City & County of Denver, Denver International Airport and the E-470 Public Highway Authority on a project to build the much-anticipated on-ramp from Tower Road to westbound Peña Boulevard.
+Commerce City is working with the City & County of Denver, Denver International Airport and the E-470 Public Highway Authority to build the much-anticipated on-ramp from Tower Road to westbound Peña Boulevard.

 The project also involves rebuilding the existing off-ramp from westbound Peña onto Tower and widening Tower Road to four lanes from the Commerce City-Denver border (E. 80th Avenue) to just south of the Tower-Peña interchange.
 The widening in this project picks up where Commerce City’s recently completed widening project left off, making Tower Road four lanes wide from E. 104th Avenue all the way to Interstate 70.